Craig Peters Biography

 After surviving a BA from Stanford and an MFA from UC Riverside, Mr. Peters set out to fulfill his life’s true ambition: to become a starving artist.
 He was immediately successful.

 As an actor, he burst onto the stage, then blazed his way into films, TV, and commercials.
 Inexplicably, he has spent an inordinate slice of his career on hiatus.

 His first stage play was greeted by rave reviews from friends and family, but never produced.
 During this trying time, he found solace in the violence of the martial arts.
 His second play won two national play writing awards, receiving a total of seven productions in theaters across the country — and suddenly his mother stopped telling him he should have been a lawyer.

-Though he’s won or placed in over 100 screenwriting contests, been selected for the prestigious BloodList, had numerous option offers, and enjoys the ardent support of his family and dogs, Mr. Peters has yet to kick down Hollywood’s thick door.
+Though he’s won or placed in myriad screenwriting contests, been selected for the prestigious BloodList, received numerous option offers, and enjoys the ardent support of his family and dogs, Mr. Peters has yet to kick down Hollywood’s thick door.
 He remains undaunted and takes pride in the fact that he’s far too stupid to give up the fight.

-Mr. Peters enjoys writing both thrillers and comedies.
-When he’s working on thrillers, he often wakes up with nightmares — and that let’s him know he's on the right track.
+Mr. Peters enjoys writing thrillers, horror, drama and comedy.
+When he’s working on horror, he often wakes up with nightmares — and that lets him know he's on the right track.
 On writing comedy, he offers this one insight, “I need to feel funny when I sit down to write.
 Looking funny is not enough.”